Computers, Materials & Continua DOI:10.32604/cmc.2020.012580 | |

 The purpose of the research is to achieve a good control trajectory performance in terms of the system error and robustness for the system uncertainties.
 In this article, the dynamic model of the wheelchair will be introduced in Section 2.
 Then A PSO-P control strategy is suggested in Section 3.
 After that the PSO-adjusting policy for the P-control is illustrated in Section 4.
 Finally the results and conclusion are described in last Sections of 5 and 6.

 The wheel chair as shown in Fig. 1 has 2 axes wheels.
 The center between the 2 axes is point P, the distance from point P to each wheel is l, θ is the angular position between wheel chair frame (XR; YR) and reference frame (XI; YI).
-Also r, l, θ, and images and images are the speeds of the 2 axes.
+Also r, l, θ, and and are the speeds of the 2 axes.

 To perform the controlled movement of the wheel chair, the dynamic model of the system should be known.
 The Lagrange dynamic approach is showed systematically derives the equations of system motion [12,13].